rachelchen22/frc-research/README.md

 If you are interested in reading the full paper: https://docs.google.com/document/d/1Jmzjq7Z5349Bued2GGkhhIJXhzHiasKZhJD9YBBSlhk/edit?usp=sharing

-This repository was created long after the class to follow better coding standards as I learn more about what it means to be a software engineer.
+This repository was created long after the class to follow better coding standards, as I learn more about what it means to be a software engineer.
 I appreciate your time :)